Workiva/wf-grunt/README.md

                 '/requested/path/(.*\\.html)': '/forwarded/path/$1',
             },

-            // Enable Karma testing with BrowserStack by supplying your credentials.
+            // Enable Karma testing with SauceLabs by supplying your credentials.
-            // If enabled, you will have a default set of browsers available for
-            // executing your unit tests via the following task:targets:
-            // - iOS      karma:ios
-            // - OS X     karma:osx
-            // - Windows  karma:win
+            // If the username and accessKey are set, then karma will launch
+            // browsers on SauceLabs to run the tests; if not, karma will run
+            // locally in development mode, allowing you to connect local browsers:
             // DEFAULT: undefined
-            browserStackCredentials: {
+            sauceLabsCredentials: {
                 username: 'your_username',
                 accessKey: 'your_accessKey'
             },